inex/ixp-manager-docs-md/docs/dev/vagrant.md

 ## Database Details

-Spinning up Vagrant in the above manner loads a sample database from `ixpmanager/database/schema/vagrant-base.sql`.
+Spinning up Vagrant in the above manner loads a sample database from `tools/vagrant/vagrant-base.sql`.
 If you have a preferred development database, place a bzip'd copy of it in the `ixpmanager` directory called `ixpmanager-preferred.sql.bz2` before step 5 above.

 ## SNMP Simulator

-The Vagrant bootstrapping includes installing [snmpsim](https://github.com/etingof/snmpsim) making two *"switches"* available for polling.
-The source snmpwalks for these are copied from `tools/docker/snmpwalks` to `/srv/snmpclients` and values can be freely edited there.
+The Vagrant bootstrapping includes installing [snmpsim](https://github.com/etingof/snmpsim) making three *"switches"* matching those in the supplied database available for polling.
+The source snmpwalks for these are copied from `tools/vagrant/snmpwalks` to `/srv/snmpclients` and values can be freely edited there.

-Example of polling:
+Example of polling when ssh'd into vagrant:

 ```
+snmpwalk -c swi1-fac1-1 -v 2c swi1-fac1-1
-snmpwalk -c switch1 -v 2c 127.0.0.1:16100
+snmpwalk -c swi1-fac2-1 -v 2c swi1-fac1-1
-snmpwalk -c switch2 -v 2c 127.0.0.1:16100
+snmpwalk -c swi2-fac1-1 -v 2c swi2-fac1-1
 ```

-As you can see, the community selects the source file - i.e., `-c switch1` for `/srv/snmpclients/switch1.snmprec`.
+As you can see, the community selects the source file - i.e., `-c swi1-fac1-1` for `/srv/snmpclients/swi1-fac1-1.snmprec`.
+The Vagrant bootstrap file adds these switch names to `/etc/hosts` also.